-Radio and audio consultant, innovator, designer and inspirational speaker.
+Audio consultant, innovator, designer and inspirational speaker.

-I am a consultant with over 35 years’ experience in radio.
+I am a consultant with over 35 years’ experience in audio engineering.
 I can help you innovate new services, optimise your facilities, systems and workflows and I also deliver inspirational talks and lectures.
 My career began with valve mixing desks and progressed through early SSL consoles and Studer A800 analogue tape machines at the BBC Maida Vale studios to early file based production in the Radiophonic Workshop.

 More recently, I have designed radio drama studios, created exciting new online experiences, managed the delivery of outside broadcast vehicles, playout systems and broadcast infrastructure.
 I invented the BBC Radio 3 “HD Sound” streaming service and have taken radio beyond stereo, leading delivery of all the BBC Proms Concerts in 2014 in surround sound without increasing production costs.